-One of the most advanced compact cameras we’ve ever seen, the Sony RX100 V goes way beyond what we'd normally expect from a pocket camera.
+These are the best Sony RX100 V deals on this luxury compact camera that goes way beyond what we'd normally expect from a pocket camera.

 So what do your pennies get you?
 The sensor is the star of the show, with 20.1MP spread across a 1in chip, and a stacked architecture with a separate DRAM chip for high performance.
 Among other things, this allows the camera to fire at 24fps with autofocus and auto-exposure maintained throughout, as well as reduced rolling shutter in video recording.